nricciardi/nmd/README.md

 - [ ] image description and reference
 - [x] more than one comment and its author for each paragraph

+## Configuration file

+NMD projects should have `nmd configuration file`, i.e. `nmd.json`, which contains a set of properties to manage NMD projects:

+- `collection`: to manage collection mode projects, explained [here](TODO)
+- `style`: a key-value map to manage style of project

+### Style in configuration

+It is possible to associate a set of classes to each type of element using the syntax below:

+TODO

 ## Project structure

 NMD can be used to create single files or structured projects, called **collections**.